-Shining Cliff Centre comprises Shining Cliff hostel and the Woodland Hut within Shining Cliff woodland.
+Shining Cliff Centre comprises Shining Cliff hostel and the Woodland Hut within Shining Cliff woodland and offers woodland sessions for all ages.

 The Woodland Hut.